Causality from the Point of View of Statistics: More detailed models; levels of causality

 Although a model at the second-level of causality ought to be based principally on extra-statistical knowledge, it has been pointed out by Pearl and others (e.g.~section 2.5 of \cite{PearlEtAl2016}) that such a model implies the conditional independence of certain variables and hence can be checked, in part, by means of data on those variables.
 Thus, in model (\ref{ExampleSecondLevelModel}) $X_3$ and $X_4$ are independent conditionally on $X_1$ because

 does not depend on $x_3$, so if data are available on $X_1$, $X_3$ and $X_4$ a test of independence provides a test of the model; similarly, the independence of $X_3$ and $X_5$ conditionally on $X_2$, the independence of $X_1$ and $X_6$ conditionally on $T$, etc., are implications of the model that can be used to criticize it.
-On the other hand, as in other questions of goodness-of-fit, unless the sample size is very large the non-rejection of conditional independence does not imply the approximate correctness of the portion of the model being tested.\footnote{Since a realistic model should typically have many portions to be tested there will be several and often many tests to perform and assess; a multiple testing correction may then be necessary in order to control the number of incorrect rejections.
-If many tests are carried out then one thing to check is whether the histogram (or the probability plot) of the p-values (which typically are `weakly dependent') looks compatible with a uniform distribution, or with an appropriate null distribution.}
+On the other hand, as in other questions of goodness-of-fit, unless the sample size is very large the non-rejection of conditional independence does not imply the approximate correctness of the portion of the model being tested.

-These considerations might tempt one to conclude that it is possible to infer the `causal structure' underlying a certain phenomenon from data alone (i.e.~\!without substantial knowledge about the phenomenon proper), even if only in an asymptotic sense.
-That this is not the case can be seen from the model $R=\rho(V,X,T)$, $T=\tau(U,X)$, $X=\varphi(W)$, say, with $X$, $T$ and $R$ taking values in $\mathbb{N}$, which is essentially model (\ref{CausalModelII}) and may be said to represent the simplest of all causal structures containing the possibility of confounding.
-As pointed out in remark (iii) on p.~\!\pageref{RemarkDistributionsVsRandomVariables}, given a large random sample of vectors $(X_i,T_i,R_i)$ with the same distribution as $(X,T,R)$, it is impossible, without the knowledge of the order by which the variables are generated in reality, to find out whether the $(X_i,T_i,R_i)$s are determined in the same fashion as $(X,T,R)$ or rather by

-(in notation analogous to that of remark (iii) on p.~\!\pageref{RemarkDistributionsVsRandomVariables}).
-Even in special cases, as when $\rho$ is constant in the third argument and hence there is no treatment effect, testing for the independence of $T$ and $R$ conditionally on $X$ will not help us to discover the model behind the data because both sets of equations lead to the distribution of $(X,T,R)$.
-The situation does not improve if one ignores that the confounder $X$ plays a role in the generation of $T$ and $R$ and does not collect data on it; for then, as exemplified by Simpson's paradox, it is not even possible, in general, to find out whether the effect of $T$ on $R$---in the event that the former is known to precede the latter (part of subject matter knowledge, not to be taken for granted in general)---is positive or negative.\footnote{Freedman's article on pp.~\!243-54 of \cite{Freedman:2010} is interesting in this connection.}

-In the next subsection we shall have more to say about the identification of subsets of variables which allow the reduction of a second-level model to a first-level model---sets of confounders such as $\{X_1,X_3\}$, $\{X_2,X_3\}$ or $\{X_1,X_2,X_3\}$ in the case of model (\ref{ExampleSecondLevelModel}).
-After that we shall consider other, more involved causal effects pertaining to a model at the second-level of causality.

-\subsection{Reduction to first-level causality: Pearl's criterion}
+\subsection{Reduction to first-level causality; Pearl's criterion}